mark0071m/TidyHumanActivityData_Samsung/CodeBook.md

   --Prefix f is replaced by frequency<br>
   --Mag is replaced by Magnitude<br>
   --BodyBody is replaced by Body<br>
--Original variables are aggregated into mean averages and are first sorted by subject then by activity.
+-Original variables are aggregated into mean averages and are first sorted by subject then by activity.<br>
+### See code and comments in run_analysis.R for detailed information on how transformations are performed.
 ## References
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012